Recent Activity

 About

 The Guiana Space Centre in Kourou, French Guiana, is Europe's primary spaceport and one of the most strategically located launch sites in the world.
-Its near-equatorial position at 5 degrees North provides a significant energy boost for geostationary launches, making it the departure point for all Ariane, Vega, and now Soyuz missions for ESA.
+Its near-equatorial position at 5 degrees North provides a significant energy boost for geostationary launches, making it the departure point for all Ariane, Vega, and (historically) Soyuz missions for ESA.

 Key Features